-Your child may be photographed or filmed when participating in rugby.
+Your child may be photographed or filmed when participating in Touch Rugby activities.
 I consent / I do not consent (delete as appropriate) for my child to be involved in photographing/filming and for information about my child to be used for the purposes stated in Glasgow Lions Touch Rugby Guidelines.